-There's no two ways about that; virtually everyone knows that no matter what, if you work to achieve something, that something, or some variant of it, will eventually transpire.
+There are no two ways about this.
+Virtually everyone knows that if you work to achieve something, that something, or some variant of it, will eventually transpire.

 Persistence, if nothing else, can be one of your best tools when it comes to trying to overcome any obstacle.
 Notice what happened after Warren was banned from the Senate floor?
 She went outside the Senate and was filmed reading the letter aloud.
 There was no question that people heard her; a cameraman was with her at the time, recording what she was doing, and that is incredibly powerful.

 There are people who want to give up during events like black belt testing.
 Preparing a presentation for school.
 Going through post-secondary education.
 It doesn't matter the obstacle or trial.
 Persistence will help you in the long run, if anything because it further develops character and pushes you to greater heights of accomplishment.

 #ShePersisted didn't just raise Senator Warren's already high profile.
 It serves as a reminder for everyone - especially every woman - to never give up fighting for something they believe in.
 It reminds people that while the odds might be somehow stacked against what you're trying to do, persistence can help you beat obstacles and help you have your voice heard.

 Because really, isn't being heard something we are all fighting for?